 Students will have the chance to get “a look behind the scenes” in studies that have recently been conducted (or are currently going on) at the Leiden Institute of Education and Child Studies.
 The Handbook of Attachment and recent articles that have been published in international scientific journals will be used.
-Students need to fill in a review form regarding the article that will be discussed.
+Students need to review and discuss some of these articles.

 The course is completed with an exam.
-The exam will cover topics that are discussed in the handbook and that have been presented or discussed during the lectures.
+The exam will cover topics that are discussed in the handbook and during the lectures.

 A thorough knowledge and understanding of attachment and life history theories based on the Handbook of Attachment, and of methodological approaches which are used in the papers